Understanding General Obligation Bonds and Revenue Bonds

 What Are General Obligation Bonds?

 General obligation bonds, also called GOs, are bonds that are backed by the “full faith and credit” of the issuer, with no specific project identified as the source of funds to repay the bond obligation.

 In other words, the municipal issuer can make interest and principal payments using any source of revenue available to them, such as tax revenues, fees, or the issuance of new securities.
 This means that if the municipality encounters fiscal difficulty, it can raise taxes to offset the shortfall.
 GOs are therefore seen as being relatively safe, and defaults are rare.

-It is far less likely that an entire municipal government will face serious financial difficulty than for specific municipal project to fail to generate its anticipated income.
+It is far less likely that an entire municipal government will face serious financial difficulty than for a specific municipal project to fail to generate its anticipated income.
 Investors can buy GO bonds directly, but there are several mutual funds and exchange-traded funds (ETFs) that make the process easier by specializing in general obligation securities.
-Among them is Vanguard's Tax-Exempt Bond ETF (symbol VTEB), a passively-managed municipal bond index security.
+Among them is Vanguard's Tax-Exempt Bond ETF (symbol VTEB), a passively managed municipal bond index security.
 Investing in a municipal bond fund or ETF offers a degree of diversification unavailable to all but the most affluent investors.

 What Are Revenue Bonds?

 Revenue bonds are another type of muni bond that is backed by the revenue generated by a specific project being financed by the bond issue.
 In other words, the money raised by the bond offering directly finances the project, and the project—once complete—generates the revenues to pay back the interest and principal on the bonds to investors.

 Projects could include hospitals, airports, toll roads, housing projects, convention centers, bridges, and similar endeavors.
 Revenue bonds are generally of higher risk than general obligation bonds, and as a result, they typically offer higher yields.